mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Review: XX shelves

+- Grade: A

 I found these no-name shelves on Amazon, and they worked great.
 They have a lip, but it bends _upward_ to be _useful_.

 I like these shelves.
 They were easy to install, they're low in price, and they keep themselves within the 2U space they promise.

 ## Choosing a patch panel

-### What the hell is a patch panel?
+### What the heck is a patch panel?

 From reading a lot of homelab blog posts, I noticed a lot of other homelabbers building a patch panel.

-When it came time to finally build my server rack, I finally had to ask the question, "What the hell is a patch panel?"
+When it came time to finally build my server rack, I finally had to ask the question, "What the heck is a patch panel?"

 Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
 Huh?
 What's the point of that?

 From continued reading, it seems like the point of patch panels is just to keep things tidy.
 If you just allowed every node in your server rack to connect its network cable to the networking switch, then it would be a mess of wires from all different directions.
 The patch panel hides this mayhem in the back of your rack, and then the front side looks neat and tidy.
 And then you label everything.

+### Candidates

+###

 ## Choosing cage nuts